![]() |

 director and producer for the Judson Radio Program Corporation, then

-became vice-president of the Adams Broadcasting Service
+became general manager of production and vice-president of the ADAMS Broadcasting Service

-(1931-32).
+(1931 - 1932).
 He might still be working at that job if it were not for one of those incidents which result in careers.
 Sponsors of the "Flying Reel Horse Tavern" were ready to discontinue the show for lack of an outstanding announcer.
 Someone suggested Ernest Chappell.
 He was hurriedly sent for and auditioned.
 And he was so satisfactory that he was signed on the spot. |

 In the 1930s, Chappell served as the master of ceremonies for Phil Spitalny's radio program.
+In November 1936 Variety reported that Ernest eyed the possibilities of a local dramatic stock with it's only theatre possibility the Empire (then a ground film house), its availability doubtful.
+An early 1938 live talent show, logged as Headlines, featured UP-news flashes, with short dramatizations following, written and produced by Ernest E. Chappell of the Ben Rocke office.
 During the 1939 New York World's Fair, Chappell officiated at the very first televised beauty competition.
 In 1940 when regular Amos 'n' Andy interlocutor Bill Hay suffered a heart attack, Chappell filled in until Hay was on his feet.
+Also in 1940, announcer Ernest Chappell signed off a Ben Bernie program with an unpardonable error.
+He said, "This is the Columbia Broadcasting System," which it wasn't.
+A stand-by announcer heard the error, threw his switch, hurriedly and emphatically said, "This is the National Broadcasting Company."
+As a freelancer, Chappell jumped from network to network.
+He was just a bit absent-minded that night.
+Chappell apologized to the NBC executives "You know what you just did ?" squawk with: "Yes, I just heard about it from Columbia.
+They're mad as the devil."
 He was also the announcer for The Campbell Playhouse (the sponsored continuation of The Mercury Theatre on the Air) and The Adventures of Ellery Queen (1942 - 1944). |

 ![]() Above: Orson Welles sits at a table, smoking his pipe, with his star, comedian Jack Benny, standing, center, and others during rehearsal of "June Moon" at the KNX radio station for the CBS Campbell Playhouse broadcast, Hollywood, California, March 24.
 1940.
 From left: Bill Morrow (standing); Welles; Benny Rubin sitting behind Welles); Benny; Ernest Chappell (seated at table across from Welles); Jack Beloin (sitting facing camera, another Benny writer). |